josephsenior/Grinta-Agent/evaluation/integration_tests/README.md

 # Integration tests

-This directory implements integration tests that [was running in CI](https://github.com/All-Hands-AI/OpenHands/tree/23d3becf1d6f5d07e592f7345750c314a826b4e9/tests/integration).
+This directory implements integration tests that [was running in CI](https://github.com/All-Hands-AI/Forge/tree/23d3becf1d6f5d07e592f7345750c314a826b4e9/tests/integration).

-[PR 3985](https://github.com/All-Hands-AI/OpenHands/pull/3985) introduce LLM-based editing, which requires access to LLM to perform edit.
-Hence, we remove integration tests from CI and intend to run them as nightly evaluation to ensure the quality of OpenHands softwares.
+[PR 3985](https://github.com/All-Hands-AI/Forge/pull/3985) introduce LLM-based editing, which requires access to LLM to perform edit.
+Hence, we remove integration tests from CI and intend to run them as nightly evaluation to ensure the quality of Forge softwares.

 ## To add new tests